sendwithus/competencies/competencies/ide-visual-studio-code.md

 You know how to run tests from within the IDE.
 You can use the debugger effectively.
 You can update your preferences json file and override settings for desired behaviour.
-You know how to change the indenting and encoding settings for your project.
+You know how to change the indenting, encoding, and line ending settings for your project.
+You know how to use the source control features.

 ## How do you improve it?